 Ref Number: 00223

-Anne Walker, a young woman who held the position of First Officer and who was put in charge of the plane after arriving at Somerton Airport in Cowes, was soon in the cockpit.
+The young Anne Walker, who held the position of First Officer*, was put in charge of the plane after arriving at Somerton Airport in Cowes, and was soon at the controls.
+She had been sent there with her friend, Mary Wilkins Ellis in June 1945, to collect a Walrus plane each.

-Anne’s flight, on the other hand, was doomed because shortly after takeoff, she was hit by a particularly strong gust of wind that pushed her aircraft to the side.
+However, Anne’s flight was doomed because shortly after take-off, she was hit by a particularly strong gust of wind that pushed her aircraft to the side.
 Despite her best efforts to regain control of the aircraft, which was not known for its agility, it collided with the side of a hut and ejected her from the plane as it crashed into the ground.
-She was knocked unconscious as the plane shattered into pieces.
+She was knocked unconscious as the plane burst into flames and shattered into pieces.
+She had suffered a head wound and three broken ribs.
+This even was witnessed by her friend who was sent to Somerton with her, Mary Wilkins Ellis.

-She was able to survive the ordeal because a local baker’s lad who happened to be passing by raced to her aid and pulled her away from the flames.
-Consequently, she is here to tell the story.
-She spent the next six weeks at East Cowes Frank James cottage hospital before returning to active duty.
+Anne was able to survive the ordeal because, fortunately, a local baker’s lad who happened to be passing by raced to her aid and pulled her away from the flames.
+Consequently, she lived to tell the story.
+She spent the next several weeks at East Cowes Frank James cottage hospital before returning to active duty.

-According to the account provided by Mary Wilkins Ellis, a WAFF pilot who was there at the site at the time and travelled with Mary Wilkins Ellis the Frank James Hospital in the ambulance.
+According to the account provided by Mary Wilkins Ellis, a WAFF pilot who was there at the site, at the time of the incident, and travelled with Anne to the Frank James Hospital in the ambulance:

 Note: All images are merely representative of the aircraft and not specific.